Albertsons: Sale to Cerberus and SuperValu

-Despite this, the acquisition spree had caused significant problems for Albertsons, Inc. Many of the acquired chains had systems that did not mesh well with Albertsons.
-Financing those acquisitions required Albertsons Inc. to take on significant debt.
+The acquisition spree caused significant problems for Albertsons.
+Many of the acquired chains had systems that did not mesh well with Albertsons.
+Financing those acquisitions required Albertsons to take on significant debt.
 Added to those problems were significant changes in consumer buying patterns, including new competition from large discounters such as Walmart and Costco that impacted sales.

-After several assessments of the company and months of rumors, it was announced on January 23, 2006, Albertsons, Inc. was to be sold to a consortium of companies.
-SuperValu would take the bulk of the company including the brand names and what was considered to be the stronger divisions, including 3 Albertsons divisions: the Southern California division (Southern California; Southern Nevada; along with stores in Hanford and Tulare, in Northern California), the Northwest division (Oregon except Ontario, Washington State, and the Idaho Panhandle), and the Intermountain division (Southern Idaho; Elko, Nevada; Utah; Jackson and Rock Springs, Wyoming; Montana; Ontario, Oregon; and North Dakota) as well as the ACME, Bristol Farms, Jewel-Osco, and Shaw's Supermarkets and Star Market brands.
+After several assessments of the company and months of rumors, it was announced on January 23, 2006, Albertsons was to be sold to a consortium of companies.
+SuperValu would take the bulk of the company including the brand names and what was considered to be the stronger divisions, including three Albertsons divisions: the Southern California division (Southern California; Southern Nevada; along with stores in Hanford and Tulare, in Northern California), the Northwest division (Oregon except Ontario, Washington State, and the Idaho Panhandle), and the Intermountain division (Southern Idaho; Elko, Nevada; Utah; Jackson and Rock Springs, Wyoming; Montana; Ontario, Oregon; and North Dakota) as well as the ACME, Bristol Farms, Jewel-Osco, and Shaw's Supermarkets and Star Market brands.
 This acquisition would also lead to SuperValu gaining access to over 100 Albertsons Express fuel centers.

 CVS would acquire 702 stand-alone Osco and Sav-on Drug stores and converted them to CVS Pharmacy stores.
 They also closed about 100 of the 702.

 What was left of Albertsons Inc. became Albertsons, LLC, purchased by a Cerberus-led group of investors, and CVS Pharmacy.
 The acquisition was completed on June 2, 2006, with the Cerberus-led group (who also included Kimco Realty Corporation, Schottenstein Stores Corp., Lubert-Adler Partners, and Klaff Realty).
 They held Albertsons LLC as "AB Acquisition LLC".
 Albertsons LLC included 661 stores and the distribution centers and offices from five of Albertsons divisions.
 These five divisions were thought to be Albertsons' five weakest divisions, and conventional wisdom in the industry was that the stores would eventually be closed or sold to other operators.

 As of June 2, 2006, the company's retail stores were divided as follows: